Visyond/website-hugo/site/content/landings/sharing.md

 videoTitle: Why Visyond?
 videoDescr: >-
-  Visyond is built to handle dynamic information flows, establish effective sharing of spreadsheets, manage organization of data, and comply with data protection regulations.
+  Visyond is built to handle dynamic information flows, establish effective secure sharing of spreadsheets, manage organization of data, and comply with data protection regulations.

   Check out the video to learn more!